 Manana is accessed through a neighborhood.
 Be courteous to the locals and exercise good judgement when parking your car.

-Out and Back starts on doubletrack just past the gate at the end of Komo Mai Dr. and climbs gradually through dense forest with a couple of steep, short climbs.
+The Manana Trail Out and Back starts on doubletrack just past the gate at the end of Komo Mai Dr. and climbs gradually through dense forest with a couple of steep, short climbs.
 The route then narrows into technical singletrack with lots of roots.
 Manana can be a bit confusing through here with some trail braiding; keep to the most worn part of the route as everything eventually converges back together.

 Stay left a major unsigned trail junction and continue steep punchy climbs to a ridge.
 The forest opens up here and you'll see great views all around.
 The ridge is just as challenging as the lower reaches of the trail.
 Rather than roots, you'll encounter water bars, steep ups and downs, occasional deep ruts and exposed sections.